 |Fats & Healthy Oils||1 teaspoon avocado|

 |Vegetables||1 cup salad|

 Still feeling peckish?
-Here’s some healthy snacks you can munch on:
+Here’s some healthy snacks that will make you feel fuller longer:

 As for the sweet treat you have to eat after a meal?
 If you’re trying to lose weight, it might be helpful to take on board what Professor Brand-Miller suggests: “Morning and afternoon tea was designed at a time when people expended a lot more energy throughout the day.
 They were much more active, there were no washing machines, no cars, and people had to walk to places.
 These days we spend most of the time fixed to a chair.
 Instead of a tea break, go for a scheduled 15 minute walk around the block to clear your head.